 The Discovery Rule Confuses People

-The discovery rule confuses victims because define the rule differently than the court do.
+The discovery rule confuses victims because they define the rule differently than the court does.
 Many people say, “I didn’t put two and two together until just recently.”
 But that is not the standard.
 The question is whether you were on notice to investigate that would have uncovered the negligence that you allege.